Manaslu Circuit Trek

 Day 10: Trek to SAMDO

-Today we follow the Budhi Gandaki River which has turned north till the bridge then take a Larkya La trail avoiding the left trail to Manaslu Base Camp.
-The trail passes through several mani walls and the valley begins to widen.
+Manaslu Circuit trek trail today follows the Budhi Gandaki River which turned north till the bridge then take a Larkya La trail avoiding the left trail to Manaslu Base Camp.
+The trail passes through several mani walls, and the valley begins to widen.

 Initially the trail is easy till Kermo Kharka then after it gets rougher as it reaches the ridge.
 Then walk down, cross the Budhi Gandaki River on a wooden bridge then climb steeply to the highland, pass through the kani for an overnight stay at Samdo.